Remarkable Horses in Canada: Brigadier

-In the July/August 2017 issue of Canadian Horse Journal, we celebrated Canada’s 150th anniversary with stories of 20 exceptional horses that have reflected our values and fired our national pride.
+In the the Summer of 2017, we celebrated Canada’s 150th anniversary with stories of 20 exceptional horses that have reflected our values and fired our national pride.
 One of those horses was Brigadier.

 Few animals are as admired or respected as police service animals.
 The sight of a mounted officer brings a smile, quiet admiration, and a childhood impulse to stroke a velvety muzzle.
 Horses bridge the communication gap between the officer and the public each time someone approaches asking permission to pet the horse.